 Any white wine will do.
 This is the ideal excuse to use up the last of that open bottle which may still be fine to drink but is on the verge of being not-so-great.
 You might also want to consider a sauvignon blanc which will add another layer of herbal intrigue to the chicken.

 Rosemary is an herb that is easy to grow in your garden.
-Whenever you need fresh rosemary for a recipe, simple pick a few sprigs from the shrub.
-Or. look for it in the produce section.
+Whenever you need fresh rosemary for a recipe, simply pick a few sprigs from the shrub.
+Or look for it in the produce section.
 But avoid dried whole leaves of rosemary as they will be like sharp pine needles in the finished dish.

 The recipe was designed for 1-pound of chicken breasts.
 On average, you will get two to three large breasts in a pound, though the wine sauce should easily cover up to four breasts.
 If you need to bake more chicken, simply increase the sauce recipe.

 Place the chicken breasts in a shallow 9 x 11-inch baking dish.

 Season the chicken with salt and pepper.

 In a mixing bowl, combine the white wine, olive oil, mushrooms, lemon juice, minced garlic, rosemary, mushrooms, salt, and pepper.